-Make the creamy mushroom sauce:
+Make the creamy mustard sauce:

 To make the stock, dissolve 1 vegetable stock cube and 1 beef cube in one and a half cups of boiling water and pour into the butter and flour mixture.
-Whisk over a low heat until the mixture thickens, then remove from the heat and mix through the cream, soy sauce and dijon mustard.
+Whisk over low heat until the mixture thickens, then remove from the heat and mix through the cream, soy sauce, and dijon mustard.